rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: highlights further research needed with seniors, but they explicitly state their data collected there is too small to be of use beyond qualitative suggestions.

-Potential Uses: citation for "network info is important."
-Partisanship as feature (suggest only “how partisan” instead of “how left or right” to avoid criticism of bias - it’s still enough to be useful).

 **Fake News Research: Theories, Detection Strategies, and Open Problems (KDD Tutorial)**